DaxianLee/cocos-mcp-server/FEATURE_GUIDE_EN.md

 ```

 ### 2.8 node_move_node
-Move node to new parent
+Move a node to a new parent

 **Parameters**:
-- `nodeUuid` (string, required): Node UUID to move
+- `nodeUuid` (string, required): UUID of the node to move
 - `newParentUuid` (string, required): New parent node UUID
-- `siblingIndex` (number, optional): Sibling index in new parent, default is -1
+- `siblingIndex` (number, optional): Sibling index in the new parent, defaults to -1

 **Example**:
 ```json